hellohelloworldhello/LightWallet/README.md

 The tool requires Python 3.x and the following libraries for cryptographic derivation and blockchain interaction:
 Bash

-pip install bip_utils requests web3
+# pip install bip_utils requests web3

 Usage

 Run the main script to enter the command interface:
-Bash

-python LightWalletCLI.py
+# python LightWallet.py

 Commands